snax4a/shy/README.md

 2. Run `npm install` to install server dependencies.

 3. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
-Note: the project will still run if you provide bogus credentials.
+At the moment, only the SMTP parameters need to be set.

 4. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.